GoogleChrome/developer.chrome.com/site/en/docs/web-platform/compute-pressure/index.md

 A sample rate, `sampleRate`, of 0.5 Hz, means that there will be updates at most every two seconds.

 If the sample rate requested cannot be served by the system.
-The system will provide samples at the best suitable rate existing.
+The system will provide samples at the best suitable rate that exists.
 For example if the rate of 2 Hz is requested, but the system can only provide samples at maximum 1 Hz, 1 Hz will be selected.

 ### Using a pressure observer